Ukrainian security agency says it suspects tycoon Firtash of embezzlement | Law-Order

 Ukraine's state security agency has served businessman Dmytro Firtash and top managers of companies he controls with "notices of suspicion" of embezzlement, the Security Service of Ukraine (SBU) said in a statement on Monday.

 Ukraine imposed sanctions on Firtash last June, accusing him of selling titanium products that Kyiv said ended up being used by Russian military enterprises.
 Firtash denied the allegations.
-Firtash, 58, rose to become a wealthy and influential businessman in Ukraine but has been indicted in the United States on bribery and racketeering charges.
+Firtash, 58, rose to wealth and influence in Ukraine but has been indicted in the United States on bribery and racketeering charges.
 He denied wrongdoing and has fought extradition from Vienna.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)